carpentries/community-facilitators-program/_episodes/02-1-theory-of-feedback.md

 teaching: 45
 exercises: 45
 questions:
-- "What is Feedback?"
-- "How many forms can feedback take?"
+- "What forms can feedback take?"
+- "What are the steps involved in giving, receiving and responding to feedback?"
+- "What does optimal feedback look like - and how might feedback become distorted?"
-- "What is the ideal feedback cycle?"
+- "Why is feedback important in creating and maintaining healthy communities?"

 objectives:
 - "Reflect on how giving, receiving and responding to feedback is important in healthy communities."
 keypoints: